obrunet/Looker_Data_Analysis/01.LookML_Dev/README.md

 LookerML is build around SQL with improvements: modularity, reusability & VCS such as git.

 1. The language
-__Looker builds & executes SQL queries__: it’s important to understanding how Looker generates SQL so that you can write __the most efficient__ queries.
+__Looker builds & executes SQL queries__: it’s important to understand how Looker generates SQL so that you can write __the most efficient__ queries.

 You define your __business logic based on columns__ in your table.
 When you add a dimension field to the Explore, Looker constructs a SQL query that includes that field and sends the query to your database. __A filter__ will populate the __WHERE clause__ of the query.
 If you filter by a field that is __an aggregate__, Looker will automatically apply that filter in __the HAVING clause__.

-2. 2 states of a Looker Data Model:
+2. Two states of a Looker Data Model:
 - __Production__: The data model is shared across all users & the LookML files are treated as read-only.
 - In order to write or __change__ LookML in Looker, you'll need to __turn on Development Mode__.
 Then a separate version of the data model is provided so that you can edit and test without affecting end users.